 This one is inevitable.
 Miking a drum kit is difficult work.
 This is especially true when close-miking each individual drum.

 The typical drum kit has both drums and cymbals positioned in very close proximity to one another.
 On top of that, these percussion instruments are very loud and project sound waves omnidirectionally.

 So when it comes time to mic up individual drums in a drum kit, we should expect quite a bit of bleed.
 For example, the mic intended to pick up the snare drum can be positioned as close as possible to the snare but still pick up the hi-hat very loudly and the rest of the kit with significant signal strength.

 So the snare mic is subjected to drum kit bleed from all the other drums and cymbals in the kit.

-Close-miking each drum in a large drum kit proves to be challenging because of this bleeding.
-Phase issues arise when a mic intended for say, the floor tom, picks up the attack of the snare and this mic’s signal is then mixed with the snare drum mic.
+Close-miking each drum of a large kit proves to be challenging because of this bleeding.
+Phase issues arise when a mic intended for, say, the floor tom picks up the attack of the snare, and this mic's signal is then mixed with the snare drum mic.

 To minimize phasing issues, many engineers simplify drum miking to 4 microphones (kick, snare and two overheads) or even less in some instances.

 To learn more about phase and microphones, check out my article Microphone Polarity & Phase: How They Affect Mic Signals.